 - Make them double sized and top with a swirl of cream cheese frosting ala Crumbl cookies

-Store the baked cake mix cookies in a zip top bag or air tight container on the counter for up to 4 days.
+Once cooled, store them in an airtight container at room temperature for up to 5 days.
 If you frosted them I suggest using wax or parchment paper to separate the layers in your container.

 Other Desserts from Boxed Baking Mixes